Neal-Bhattacharya/marc-terminal/README.md

 # marc-terminal
 The next MARC trains, on your terminal.

+This program parses [GTFS](https://gtfs.org/) files to find all the departures and arrivals between two stops.

+Although it's designed for the MARC, a commuter train that bridges Baltimore and DC, the code is potentially adaptable to other transit systems.

-Running this without any arguments will print the upcoming trains today:
+Running `Trains` without any arguments will print the upcoming trains today:
 ```
 ======================================
 🦀 TRAINS TO BALTIMORE PENN STATION 🦀